-he began suffering massive headaches, which he begun suffering from weeks before his death that caused him to go for a brain scan only a week or so prior to his death that Puzzio, my wife and I attended,

-He began seeking medical treatment and therapy due to a variety of new mental and physical problems that literally were a mystery that remains unsolved as to what caused these bizarre symptoms only weeks before his death.

-That upon speaking to his personal trainer, on information and belief she too was shocked as his physical health prior to July was perfect, also reflected more accurately in his doctor reports.

-That on September 13, 2012 my father was taken to the hospital suffering from pain, bloating, dizziness and mental confusion and disorientation and in severe pain.
-He spent the day doing tests and meeting with heart and infectious disease physicians, early in the day,. and have them get to the hospital ASAP Jill and Lisa immediately hoped on the next plane out of Chicago and arrived several hours later.
-Theodore claimed to have to attend a meeting before coming and arrived Boca s to treat Simon, delaying getting anything done for a few more hours the case In the end the hospital’s cardiologist was appointed as attending cardiologist.s which appeared highly and he was then but listed in stable conditionthe finally arrived, his tests did not show markers of a heart attack think Simon haded and in fact was not suffering from heart problems at all,Simona but that he was fine for now and stable.
+That Simon was taken to the hospital suffering from pain, bloating, dizziness and mental confusion and disorientation and in severe pain.
+He spent the day doing tests and meeting with heart and infectious disease physicians.
+At first, early in the day, doctors advised Petitioner that his father had suffered a heart attack.
+Petitioner immediately contacted his siblings to notify them of the peril Simon was in and have them get to the hospital ASAP.
+Jill and Lisa immediately hoped on the next plane out of Chicago and arrived several hours later.
+Theodore claimed to have to attend a meeting before coming and arrived Boca several hours later and began to request a variety of cardiologists personally known to him to treat Simon and none of them came, delaying getting anything done for a few more hours.
+Simon’s normal cardiologist, Seth J. Baum, MD, FACC, FACPM, FAHA, FNLA could not handle the case due to some form of conflict with the hospital but he was to have sent his medical records to the hospital.
+In the end the hospital’s cardiologist was appointed as attending cardiologist.

+That an attending physician then came and stated that they did not think he had a heart attack and the infectious disease team was called due to concerns about his other vital functions which appeared highly irregular and he was then checked into ICU but listed in stable condition.

+That in the early evening the attending cardiologist finally arrived in the ICU and stated that Simon’s heart appeared fine, his tests did not show markers of a heart attack and that he did not think Simon had suffered a heart attack and in fact was not suffering from heart problems at all.
+Instead, he claimed that Simon may have contracted a flu like the “West Nile Virus” and he would begin that evaluation the next day but that he was fine for now and stable.

 That the Doctor asked Petitioner if he remembered him from two weeks earlier as the attending physician at the brain scan and Petitioner replied that he did, as Petitioner had taken Simon with Candice and Puccio for the test.
 The Doctor stated that he was perplexed at what was going on after a thorough review of Simon’s files now and those from just days ago that were fine and so he had went back to retrieve the older files and compare them, which is why he claimed he did not get to Simon earlier in the day, as it took him time to compare and contrast and try to determine what was happening.

-That the Doctor thenSimon’s , as he was stable
+That the Doctor then asked about Simon’s travels, which had been fairly extensive over the last year and then advised the children present to go home and get rest as he was stable.